 x (Tensor) – The input Tensor of pooling, which is a 3-D tensor with shape \([N, C, L]\), where \(N\) is batch size, \(C\) is the number of channels and \(L\) is the length of the feature.
 The data type is float32 or float64.

 output_size (int) – The target output size.
-It must be an integer.
+Its data type must be int.

-name (str, optional) – For detailed information, please refer to Name.
-Usually name is no need to set and None by default.
+name (str, optional) – For details, please refer to Name.
+Generally, no setting is required.
+Default: None.

-- The output tensor of adaptive average pooling result.
-The data type is same
+The result of 1D adaptive average pooling.
+Its data type is same as input.

 - Return type